Actipro/WinForms-Controls/Documentation/topics/bars/processing-command-clicks.md

 ## Overriding Command Classes

 Another option, which is much more advanced, is to create a command class for each command.
-For instance you could make a `FileNewCommand` that inherits [BarButtonCommand](xref:@ActiproUIRoot.Controls.Bars.BarButtonCommand).
-Then you would place all your code for `File.New` in the override of the [OnClick](xref:@ActiproUIRoot.Controls.Bars.BarButtonCommand.OnClick*) method.
+For instance, you could make a `FileNewCommand` that inherits [BarButtonCommand](xref:@ActiproUIRoot.Controls.Bars.BarButtonCommand).
+Then you would place all your code for `"File.New"` in the override of the [OnClick](xref:@ActiproUIRoot.Controls.Bars.BarButtonCommand.OnClick*) method.

 This sample demonstrates how to handle command clicks using this approach: